 Brook tried to steer the ship between Block Island and Long Island Sound, but a blinding snowstorm drove it aground on the northern tip of Block Island at Sandy Point.

 That, at least, is roughly what happened.
 There are several versions about what happened next.

 One version can be found in depositions taken from the surviving crew and discovered in 1925.
 According to the crew, Brook rowed them ashore, leaving the passengers behind.
 The Block Islanders persuaded Brook to bring the surviving 150 passengers ashore, nursed them to health in their own homes and later retrieved their possessions.

 The islanders also buried about 20 passengers who died in the wreck.
 In 1947, the Block Island Historical Society put a marker at the site of the ‘Palatine graves.’

-At least two passengers settled on the island, and the ship was possibly scuttled out at sea.
+At least two passengers settled on the island, and the crew may have scuttled the ship out at sea.
 Or they may have set it on fire.
 There is some evidence, though, the ship was repaired and sailed on to Philadelphia.